Welcome to today's edition of the Rush 24-7 podcast.

 What do you think my policy ought to be?

-And that's a first.
+And that's the first.

-I'm I've been trying to think if I can ever recall a presidential candidate anywhere turning to the audience at a rally or anywhere and asking, taking a poll what his audience thinks that he ought to do.
+I've been trying to think if I can ever recall a presidential candidate anywhere turning to the audience at a rally or anywhere and asking, taking a poll what his audience thinks that he ought to do.

-I'm used to candidates who know what their policy is and telling the audience what it is, and trying to persuade the audience to understand it, agree with it, and help the candidate promote it.
+I'm used to candidates who know what their policy is and telling the audience what it is and trying to persuade the audience to understand it, agree with it, and help the candidate promote it.

-In this case, Trump turned to the audience on the town hall and said, What do you think?
+In this case, Trump turned to the audience on the town hall and said, what do you think?

 And a form of chaos ensued because there was massive disagreement among the audience members of this town hall last night.